- Lessons in an app that barely covers Shona

 Spouses, partners, grandchildren, friends.
 Anyone stepping into Shona is welcome here.

-A patient tutor, daily lessons, games, vocabulary.
+Conversation, lessons, games, vocab, pronunciation, culture.
 Built around how Zimbabweans actually speak today.

 An AI tutor that listens